laraadeboye/AWS_projects/wordpress-hosted-on-ec2/README.md

 #
     sudo mysql -u root

-2. Change authentication plugin to mysql_native_password.
+2. Change authentication plugin to a mysql_native_password. mysql_native_password is a more secure authetication plugin compared to older options.
+For compatibility sake, newer versions of MYSQL being used with newer versions of WordPress require mysql_native_password.
 It is important to use a [strong password](https://support.microsoft.com/en-us/windows/create-and-use-strong-passwords-c5cebb49-8c53-4f5e-2bc4-fe357ca048eb#:~:text=At%20least%2012%20characters%20long,different%20from%20your%20previous%20passwords.).

+*TROUBLESHOOTING TIP*:
+*If you're encountering issues during installation and are using a newer MySQL version, verify the authentication plugin is set to mysql_native_password.*

 #
     ALTER USER 'root'@localhost IDENTIFIED WITH mysql_native_password BY '<newpassword>';